SansFont99/Vs.-Tricky-Phase-0/art/readme.txt

 Thanks for reading and enjoy!

-Changelog for this update (v3.1.0):
+Changelog for this update (v3.1.1):

-Added the Redeemer and Unlaugh charts from BYOK's new Tricky Phase 0 video (https://www.youtube.com/watch?v=DbfweRQ56Dw), charts by Your Buddy
-Renamed the main menu's "Tricky Phase 0 v" to "Vs. Tricky Phase 0 v", because I wanted the Vs.
+Fixed Redeemer crashing issue